 While there is no cure for dementia and Alzheimer’s disease, treatment and management options can minimize symptoms, improve quality of life and, increasingly, slow the disease’s progression.

 Medications may relieve symptoms related to memory, thinking, language and other thought processes.
-In addition, they may also help with mood, agitation and other behavioral issues.
+In addition, they also may help with mood, agitation and other behavioral issues.
 Medications may not work for everyone.
 People respond very differently to medications.

 The Norton Neuroscience Institute Memory Center provides comprehensive and compassionate diagnosis and treatment to people with a variety of memory disorders, from mild dementia to Alzheimer’s disease.